renaudbedard/MuteGrammar/README.md

 ## Status

-The ``Mute.g4`` grammar will parse everything from the [official Mute benchmark](https://github.com/aliceffekt/mute/blob/master/mute.benchmark.txt) at the time of this writing, but does nothing with the parsed output :)
+The ``Mute.g4`` grammar will parse everything from the [official Mute benchmark](https://github.com/aliceffekt/mute/blob/master/mute.benchmark.txt) at the time of this writing, but does nothing with the parsed output!

-There are still ambiguities with newline handling, right now the grammar does not count newlines as data.
-This could change depending on what the specification intends.
+###Current parsing limitations

+- Requires identifiers (names) to be at the beginning of a statement
+- Statement fragments that follow a module declaration must obey standard condition/assignation/operation block structure, but mute may accept anything at all as per the current spec
+- Identifiers must be ascii characters, unicode is not currently supported
+- Mac-style carriage returns without line feeds are not supported